 Whether it’s a website, a magazine, a brochure or a promotional campaign, many projects get stalled because no one gets round to writing to the copy, or because no one’s thought much about the project’s real purpose and the best way of delivering it.

 We specialise in supporting organisations who need to communicate professionally but don’t have the resources for a large in-house team or to pay fat retainers to a PR consultancy.
 Our collaborative, project-based approach means we’re fully engaged with your business but you only pay for the job in hand.
 We try to make your life easier, not to find new things for you to spend your money on or new tasks for your staffto worry about.

 We think good communications should be about building communities and encouraging people to get involved, not just bombarding them with marketing messages.
 Our clients have members, supporters, service users, employees or loyal customers they want to reach and engage with, and this is where our expertise and contacts really come into their own.

-Based in Wanstead in east London, our small in-house team is supported by a network of partners – trusted professionals we’ve often worked with for years.
+Our small in-house team is supported by a network of partners – trusted professionals we’ve often worked with for years.
 These include web designers, artists and illustrators, cartoonists, photographers, freelance writers, printers, mailing companies and promotions specialists.

 ClientsHere are some of the people we've worked with:

 Elsevier, Robinson Lowe Francis (RLF), Systech International, Vox Supply Partners, Thames Water